Sheryl Crow

 Otherwise the bar is ours,

-The day and the night and the
+The day and the night and the car wash too

 The matches and the Buds and the clean and dirty